Mr. Barry sits down before the break to talk with Leatha & Carson.

 Washington Intermediate Assembly

-5th grader, Dylin Keat, had his name pulled for Hy-Vee's
+5th grader, Dylin Keat, had his name pulled for Hy-Vee's Smile for Education!

 We will receive a check for $5000 from Hy-Vee!
 Dylin receives a laptop computer!